turingschool/sales_engine_spec_harness/README.md

     | \sales_engine/
     |
     |\
-    | \sales_engine_test_harness/
+    | \sales_engine_spec_harness/
     |

-And then execute:
+Change directories into the `sales_engine_spec_harness/` directory and then execute:

     $ bundle

 This will load in your `SalesEngine` implementation from your local file system.
-This test provides the CSV files at `./data` relative to the current directory from the perspective of the spec run.
+The spec harness provides the CSV files at `./data` relative to the current directory from the perspective of the spec run.

 ### Note: